JonathanWade/chloe-pathtracer/README.md

 A path tracer made over lunch meetings.
-It's only purpose is learning.
+Made simply for the fun of learning.